 - 7.1 The Governing Body's statutory responsibility for safeguarding the welfare of children goes beyond simply child protection.
 The duty is to ensure that safeguarding permeates all activity and functions.
 This policy therefore complements and supports a range of other policies, for instance

 - Pupil Behaviour Policy

 - Staff Code of Conduct ("Guidance for Safer working practice")

+- Racist incidents

 - Anti-Bullying (including Cyberbullying)

 - Physical Interventions/Restraint (DfE Guidances "Use of Reasonable Force" and "Screening, searching and confiscation")

 - Special Educational Needs and Disability

-- Trips and visits

 - First aid and the administration of medicines

 - Health and Safety

-- Relationships Education, Relationships and Sex Education and Health Education Site Security
+- Relationships Education, Relationships and Sex Education and Health Education

 - Equal Opportunities

+- Toileting/Intimate care

 - E-safety